FAQs

 How does counseling/therapy work?

-How do I get in touch with the Counseling Center Staff?
+How do I get in touch with the Counseling Center staff?

-Is everything I say in counseling “confidential?”
+Is everything I say in counseling confidential?

-We do not give out information about your participation in or the content of your counseling—even to faculty members, parents, or RAs—unless you give us your consent.
-Typically, that consent involves filling out a short written form that indicates with whom we may communicate and about what.
+We do not give out information about your participation in or the content of your counseling—even to faculty members, coaches, parents, or RAs—unless you give us your consent.
+Typically, that consent involves filling out a short, written form that indicates with whom we may communicate and about what.
 The exception to this policy of strict confidentiality involves situations where we believe that you are clearly dangerous to yourself or to others.
 In those cases, we are ethically and legally bound as mental health professionals to inform persons, such as family members and/or residence staff, who can help reduce the risks of serious harm to yourself or others.
 The Dean of Students is also informed of these very serious situations.

 Who’s Who on the Counseling Center Staff?